omniowl/itu-joystick/README.md

 ```

 Making a controller that just listens for events that are polled every frame and then letting whoever needs to know about it
 know through events.
 Fairly simple.
-The code currently in the repo (23/09/2018) then supports the below:
+The code currently in the repo (23/09/2018) then supports the below (Takes you to a YouTube video):

 [![](http://img.youtube.com/vi/vcr0sIwLlmo/0.jpg)](http://www.youtube.com/watch?v=vcr0sIwLlmo "Xin-Mo Dual Arcade demonstration in Unity 2018")